YoukarC/lamiquiattend-privacy/en.md

   from the bell on the main screen.
 - **Boot** — reschedule an already-accepted notification after the phone restarts; without it, the notification would be lost.
-- **Vibration** — haptic feedback for notifications and some in-game gestures.
+- **Vibration** — added by the notification library; the game's notifications do not vibrate.

 The Waiting Friend requests **no access** to your location, contacts, photos, camera, microphone, calendar, or the list of apps on your phone.